Lem0nRavioli/sudoku_solver/README.md

 A basic sudoku solver

-Might try use this algorithm in an app coupled with some image recognition on an android app on a later project
+Might try use this algorithm coupled with some image recognition on an android app on a later project